-348. When the player who had the Blood Injury or suspected head injury is ready to resume playing she shall present herself to the referee or fourth official during a stoppage in play.
+346. When the player who had the Blood Injury is ready to resume playing she shall present herself to the referee or fourth official during a stoppage in play.
 The referee or fourth official should ensure that the bleeding has stopped, the attire is replaced or cleaned and that the Blood Substitute has left the field.